lopezgarridolab/lopezgarridolab.github.io/people/octavio.md

 ---

-Hailing from biophysics, Octavio is interested in both theoretical and experimental approaches to study _Bacillus subtilis_ growth and competition
+Hailing from biophysics, Octavio is interested in both theoretical and experimental approaches to study _Bacillus subtilis_ growth and competition dynamics